easeadmin/core/README.md

 npm init adonisjs@latest hello-world
 ```

-Follow the prompts to complete the installation and add the EaseAdmin extension package to adonisjs
+Follow the prompts to complete the installation.

+> It is recommended to choose sqlite as the development environment database

+Add the EaseAdmin extension package to AdonisJS

 ```
 node ace add @easeadmin/core
 ```

+### Publish the static files.

-Publish the front-end files (normally, you don’t need to publish manually because the add command has been automatically published.
-You only need to publish manually to update the front-end files after the version is updated)
+normally, you don’t need to publish manually because the add command has been automatically published.

 ```
 node ace configure @easeadmin/core
 ```

-Create your admin program.
-By default it is `admin`,you can also pass on other names like: `node ace admin:create tenant`
+### Create your admin program

+By default it is `admin` you can also pass on other names like: `node ace admin:create tenant` create multiple admin program

 ```
 node ace admin:create
 ```

-Create database and superadmin user
+### Create database and superadmin user

+login with `admin/admin`

 ```
 node ace migration:run
 node ace db:seed
 ```

-# Starting the development server
+### Starting the development server

-you may start the development server by running the node ace serve command.
+You may start the development server by running the node ace serve command.

+> visit `http://localhost:3333/admin/home` to view your application in browser

 ```
 node ace serve
 ```

-Once the development server runs, you may visit `http://localhost:3333/admin/home` to view your application in a browser and login with `admin/admin`